Posted by michaelb

-This is a personal viewpoint which I hope explains a little about how Canberra Nature Map evolved from a simple concept to a complex and sophisticated nature mapping website.
-Also see "Afterward, 5 December 2018".
+This is a personal viewpoint which I hope tells the story of the early history of Canberra Nature Map, how it evolved from a simple concept to a complex and sophisticated nature mapping website.
+It covers the years from 2013 to 2019.

 The Canberra Spider Orchid, Caladenia actensis, was the inspiration for the creation of Canberra Nature Map (CNM) and its logo.
 This orchid is an endangered plant that is endemic to the ACT.
 When Aaron Clausen accidentally encountered these beautiful orchids he began a search to find out more about them and how to ensure their continued survival.
 Eventually he linked up with Michael Mulvaney who is a senior environmental planner in Conservation Planning and Research (CPR) in Environment ACT.
 Following discussion with Michael, Aaron decided to create a small website to map the location of these orchids using GPS technology.

 After some months and continued discussions with Michael, the concept grew to cover rare plants in general.
 With Aaron’s talent and professional IT experience, and Michael’s long career in working as a botanist, biologist and ecologist they put together the basics for a website to map rare plants in the ACT.

 In May 2014 I received an email from Michael, inviting me to join in helping with the running of the website, by being a Local Moderator for Tuggeranong Hill and Rob Roy Nature Reserves.
 This meant taking responsibility for the website content of these reserves.
 I cautiously accepted and began getting to know the website (username michaelb).
 I was very impressed with the concept and saw it had a great potential.
 It was also an opportunity to show off the great diversity of native flora that I had discovered in my area.